augustinh22/msc_markdown/source/02_Theory.md

 \ac{EO} data are highly complex, are rapidly increasing in volume and variety, and are unfortunately underutilised in terms of extracting their information potential.
 A lack of data can no longer be considered a limiting factor to generating meaningful information, rather a lack of reproducible, reliable and transferable methods.
 There have been many strides in technology, methods and analysis towards better utilising the potential of free and open big \ac{EO} data.
 They can offer long time-series with continuity, consistency and comparability that can be utilised complementarily with other existing, more traditional statistical methods.

-## Free and open EO-derived Information as Evidence
+## Free and open EO-derived Information

 Automated, repeatable and reliable \ac{EO} information extraction can theoretically be conducted over large areas and time-spans (assuming adequate hardware), but requires a combination of deductive (i.e. rule/expert-based) and inductive methods that are multi-dimensional and robust to redundant information.
 Many challenges exist beyond automatisation and improving processes (e.g. efficiency), including large data volumes, high repetition rates, and identifying significant indicators (e.g. advanced information extraction) for a given purpose.
 Here are a few examples of transforming free and open \ac{EO} images into information that may be relevant for the \acp{SDG}.
 To keep this scope manageable, the focus will be on Sentinel-2 and Landsat, including some \ac{MODIS} and night-time light data applications, meaning predominantly optical multi-spectral instruments.